-(1) Net debt is a non-IFRS financial measure, which we define in Appendix A

-(2) Represents the interest-related fair value component of hedging instruments that are removed to reflect net cash outflow upon maturity.

-(3) Includes cash and cash equivalents of \$98 million and \$105 million at March 31, 2015 and December 31, 2014, respectively, held in subsidiaries, which have regulatory restrictions, contractual restrictions or operate in countries where exchange controls and other legal restrictions apply and are therefore not available for general use by our company.
+- (1) Net debt is a non-IFRS financial measure, which we define in Appendix A. - (2) Represents the interest-related fair value component of hedging instruments that are removed to reflect net cash outflow upon maturity. - (3) Includes cash and cash equivalents of \$107 million and \$105 million at September 30, 2015 and December 31, 2014, respectively, held in subsidiaries, which have regulatory restrictions, contractual restrictions or operate in countries where exchange controls and other legal restrictions apply and are therefore not available for general use by our company.

 The maturity dates for our debt are well balanced with no significant concentration in any one year.
-Our next scheduled debt maturity occurs in July 2015.
-At March 31, 2015, the average maturity of our term debt was approximately nine years at an average interest rate (after swaps) of less than 5%.
+Our next scheduled term debt maturity occurs in May 2016.
+At September 30, 2015, the average maturity of our term debt was approximately nine years at an average interest rate (after swaps) of less than 5%.